 Questions about how pro bono works?
 Check out our FAQs and feel free to submit your questions by emailing Whitney Stone at firstname.lastname@example.org

-If you're ready to get started, check out our available cases and projects guide.
-For more limited scope opportunities, sign up for a shift in one of our clinics or help us through board service or fundraising.
+If you're ready to get started, check out our available cases and projects.
+For more limited scope opportunities, sign up for a shift at one of our clinics or help us through board service or fundraising.
+You can also send us an email at email@example.com and we can help connect you to available volunteer opportunities!
 However you choose to be involved, we are glad to have you on our team!

 We welcome all volunteers!
-You can find opportunities for students and paralegals throughout this website, or by completing our online form.
+You can find opportunities for students and paralegals throughout this website, or on our "Find a Pro Bono Opportunity" page.

 Legal Aid provides malpractice insurance coverage for our pro bono volunteers.
-You can read our policy in the Volunteer Toolkit found in our Resource Library.
+You can read our policy in the Volunteer Toolkit folder found in our Resource Library.

 For those looking for training, resources or clinics, check out the Pro Bono Tools and Training page.
 Here you will find links to helpful resources such as trainings, guides and checklists and listservs.
 You can also find information about other ways to volunteer, including taking a shift with one of our clinics, joining one of our Boards or Committees, or helping with fundraising.

 We have additional pages for each county pro bono program, students, paralegals and more.
 Visit these pages for information on particular programs or topics, along with a list of cases, projects and clinics.
 A list of the additional pages can be found in the top navigation menu of each page, or in the footer on each page of the website.

 You can find helpful videos on how to use our website in our online resource library in the Volunteer Toolkit Folder.

 For questions, comments, feedback, suggestions or just to say hello, please visit our Contact Us page